 The neutral and grounding wires are connected at the main service panel and to a grounding electrode, such as a metal ground rod, which is there to handle anomalous energy pulses, such as a lightning strike.
 The neutral is solely connected to the ground at this stage.

-If the neutral and grounding wires are linked anywhere else other than the main panel, the return current intended for the neutral will flow back to the panel through both the neutral and ground wires.
+If the neutral and grounding wires are linked anywhere other than the main panel, the return current intended for the neutral will flow back to the panel through both the neutral and ground wires.

 This is dangerous for several reasons, the most important of which is that if the grounding wire and the neutral wire have a poor connection or break, the parts of the grounding system on the other side of the break will be energized, posing a shock hazard.